<> <> <> <>

 If you've tried communication with your partner but nothing seems to work, it might be worth seeing a sex therapist.

 Ultimately, there is no right answer for how much sex you should have.
-It really all depends on your own subjective experience of your sexual activity and whether or not you and your partner want to be having more sex.
+It really all depends on your own subjective experience of your sexual activity and whether or not you and your partner want to have more sex.

 If you do want to be more sexually active, getting to the root cause of your sex life and communicating openly can make a massive difference and make sure you're both on the same page.